 Many employers offer bonuses or lump sums to employees agreeing to relocate.
-While this is a welcome benefit, it's important for employers to fully understand the difference between moving expenses and bonuses.
-Many moving costs are excludable (if paid by the employer) or deductible from the transferring employee's income, which saves them money.
+While this is a welcome benefit, it's important to understand the difference between relocation reimbursement and bonuses.

-Reimbursements for many moving expenses related to transporting the employee's household goods and personal possessions as well as the family’s final move are excludable from the employee's income when paid by the employer.
-Common expenses that are excludable from income include:
+Common moving expenses related to transporting the employee's household goods and personal possessions as well as the family’s final move include:

-- Moving company direct costs for transporting household and personal goods.
+- Direct moving company costs for transporting household and personal goods.

 - Packing and unpacking household goods and personal property.